OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ta/obv.md

 ---
 title: obv
-description: Learn about On Balance Volume (OBV), a cumulative total of the up and down volume.
+description: "Learn about On Balance Volume (OBV), a cumulative total of the up and" down volume.
 Understand how to interpret OBV and its applications in the market trend analysis.
 No parameters required for this command.
 keywords: